TusharParihar13/rfm-segmentation-churn-analysis/README.md

 │
 ├── sql/
 │   └── Exploratory SQL Queries.sql
-│   └── SQL for RFM Base Table             # All SQL queries used in the project │
+│   └── SQL for RFM Base Table.sql            # All SQL queries used in the project │
 ├── requirements.txt
 └── README.md